 The Inn's New Practitioners’ Programme (NPP) offers courses both in Advocacy, with a choice of programme for those at the Self-Employed Bar (civil, criminal or family law) or the Employed Bar, and in Ethics.
 Priority for places is given to members of Middle Temple but where possible, we can accommodate other members - please note this is not guaranteed.

-NPP advocacy courses comprise a series of workshops on a Saturday, preceded by a case analysis session about two and a half weeks before on a weekday evening and some written work (skeleton argument etc).
+NPP advocacy courses comprise a series of workshops on a Saturday, preceded by a case analysis session about four and a 1/2 weeks before on a weekday evening and some written work (skeleton argument etc).
 The dates in 2019/20 will be:

 - Saturday 12 October 2019 (Civil, Family & Criminal only).
 Employed Bar date TBC - it may be held on a weekday in September or October.

 - Saturday 7 March 2020

 - Saturday 20 June 2020 (Civil, Family & Employed Bar only)

 The dates for the NPP courses in Ethics in 2019/20 will be: